blendikrass/Module-11-Challenge/README.md

 # Module-11-Challenge
-forevasting_net_prophet.ipynb includes all the data handling, visualization, and analysis.
+forecasting_net_prophet.ipynb includes all the data handling, visualization, and analysis.

-##Technologies
+## Technologies
--Python 3.7 or later
+- Python 3.7 or later

--Libraries used in the analysis
+- Libraries used in the analysis

--pandas to handle and visualize data
+- pandas to handle and visualize data

--hvplot to create interactive visualization
+- hvplot to create interactive visualization

--pathlib to read dataset
+- pathlib to read dataset

--Time Series Model with Prophet
+- Time Series Model with Prophet

--Forecasting Popularity with Propphet
+- Forecasting Popularity with Propphet

--Forecasting Revenue by Time Series Models
+- Forecasting Revenue by Time Series Models

--Provide best case (yhat_upper), worst case (yhat_lower), and most likely (yhat) scenarios
+- Provide best case (yhat_upper), worst case (yhat_lower), and most likely (yhat) scenarios

-##Contributors
+## Contributors
 Blendion Krasniqi